Police Dog Service with my Police Service Dogs – It was a specialist policing role for 6 years from April 1976 to May 1982

-During my service, both my dog and I were validated to the Dog handler Course Training Standard Field Level capability annually.
+During my service, both my dog and I were validated for the Dog Handler Course Training Standard Field Level capability annually.

 Dog handlers are regular members who volunteer for this particular duty.
 As a candidate, I had to go through a staffing selection process, which involves meeting certain criteria.
 Although expertise is acquired through training and experience, as a dog handler I was expected to have a tolerance towards animals and be capable of appreciating the known dog instincts.
 While there was only a short waiting list for this role when I applied information suggests today there are currently over 400 names on the waiting list for police services dog training.
 We were required to attend a course where we worked with handlers and performed support roles to see our adaptability and ability to be a handler

-The responsibilities of police services dogs include locating lost or missing persons; tracking criminals; searching for narcotics, explosives, illicit alcohol, crime scene evidence and lost property; VIP protection; crowd control, in conjunction with tactical troop; hostage situations; avalanche search and rescue; and police/community relations.
+The responsibilities of police services dogs include locating lost or missing persons; tracking criminals; searching for narcotics, explosives, illicit alcohol, crime scene evidence, and lost property; VIP protection; crowd control, in conjunction with tactical troops; hostage situations; avalanche search and rescue; and police/community relations.
 It was a fantastic part of my policing career and you can for more information, please visit www.rcmpgrc.gc.ca.

-The experiences as a Police dog handler were exciting, rewarding and at times very challenging.
+My experiences as a Police dog handler were exciting, rewarding, and at times very challenging.

 PDS Training – Innisfail Alberta

-I had great anticipation of life as a Police Dog Service handler.
+I had great anticipation for life as a Police Dog Service handler.
 But first I had to complete basic training.
-I was fortune or a misfortune to attend this training facility on two occasions.
+I was fortune or misfortune to attend this training facility on two occasions.
 For my initial training, I was assigned a dog that was to be retrained.
 His handler had retired due to illness as I recall.
 Arko was also getting on in years but was experienced, a good searcher for a new drug dog program and it was up to me to keep up with the lessons.
 He knew it all, I had to learn how to read him.
-The training time was for us bonding together and creating a new team for field work.
+The training time was for us to bond together and create a new team for fieldwork.

 The training center is located in Innisfail, Alberta just outside the larger town of Red Deer.
 It was a rural area with vast farm properties and forested areas leading to the foothills of the Rocky Mountains.
 Into the hills and forests were beautiful areas of training grounds for tracking and searches.